kit-data-manager/webpage/_turntable/index.markdown

 # The Turntable API

-The Turntable API acts as a facade for (multiple) (metadata) repositories.
+The Turntable API defines a uniform interface to metadata repositories.
+It can serve as a facade for (multiple) (metadata) repositories.
+It thus represents the ideal entry point for developers to
-As a result ideally only one client is needed to manage metadata from multiple repositories.
+- a unified user interface independent of the repository.
+- a service for multiple repostories.

+This allows for more effective use of manpower, in addition to simplifying maintenance.

+## Target Audience
+- Developers

 <div class="flex flex-wrap -m-3 inset-5px">
         <div class="w-full sm:w-1/2 md:w-1/3 flex-col p-3">